Student Success in Mind

 The Physics Department offers students a solid foundation in both classical and modern physics.
 Engineering emphasis students take an additional 12 credits in either mechanical or electrical engineering courses.

-Faculty are always on hand to help guide students throughout their coursework and experiences on campus.
-Courses are specifically designed to allow for the maximum interaction possible to help students get to know the faculty on a more personal level.
-Students have the chance to be mentored towards a future career path that will be best suited and rewarding to them.
+Faculty are always on hand to help guide students in class and on campus.
+Our courses are designed for meaningful connections, helping students get to know the faculty personally.
+Students will also have the chance to be mentored by a faculty member to help them find the most rewarding career path for them.

-Faculty are always on hand to help guide students throughout their coursework and experiences on campus.
-Courses are specifically designed to allow for the maximum interaction possible to help students get to know the faculty on a more personal level.
-Students have the chance to be mentored towards a future career path that will be best suited and rewarding to them.
+Faculty are always on hand to help guide students in class and on campus.
+Our courses are designed for meaningful connections, helping students get to know the faculty personally.
+Students will also have the chance to be mentored by a faculty member to help them find the most rewarding career path for them.

 "The faculty are very invested in the success of the students.
 They are kind and understanding and encourage them to be the best that they can be."